 Sergio Leone himself was influenced by many American directors, especially John Ford.
 Leone’s westerns were different because he did not care about the heroic qualities given to shootists in American westerns.
 Leone believed that all such shootists, hired or not, would have been ruthless killers.
 Leone’s vision of the American West is shown as more violent and morally complex than what was shown in the traditional American Western.

-Television westerns were very popular in the 1960s, especially in Italy, and having Eastwood play the lead meant that Leone had a recognised face of an American TV cowboy.
+Television westerns were very popular in the 1960s, especially in Italy, and having Eastwood play the lead meant that Leone had a recognized face of an American TV cowboy.
 Eastwood was not his first choice.
 Leone had Henry Fonda in mind, who would later play against type as the psychotic villain in Leone’s acclaimed Once Upon a Time in the West in 1968.

 For a Few Dollars More contains another memorable score from the legendary Ennio Morricone, who often worked with Leone.
 It is the first Leone film to contains a musical theme embodied within the film itself, where the music is often diegetic and non-diegetic especially in those scenes when the pocket watch is used.
 The overall effect is original, haunting and memorable.